TiagoSF27/BC5_Dashboarding/README.md

 Our group was tasked with developing a dashboard for our client Investments4Some.
 This file will provide some information on what to expect out of the dashboard.

-Below are some pictures showing what the dashboard looks like.
+Below are some pictures showing what the full dashboard looks like.

 ![alt text](https://raw.github.com/TiagoSF27/BC5_Dashboarding/master/Dashboard_Screenshots/full_dashboard_1.png)
 ![alt text](https://raw.github.com/TiagoSF27/BC5_Dashboarding/master/Dashboard_Screenshots/full_dashboard_2.png)